thecloudranger/aws-core-services-devance/docs/getting-started-with-linux-on-amazon-ec2.md

 4.1\.
 Wait for the instance to pass the Status Checks to finish loading.

 4.2\.
-In the **Description** of the EC2 instance you can find the Public DNS name, copy it and paste in a new browser tab and browse the Web Server by entering Public DNS name into the browser.
+In the **Description** of the EC2 instance you can find the Public DNS name, copy it and paste in a new browser tab and browse the Web Server by entering Public DNS name into the browser with a `http://` prefix.

 ![Public DNS](images/ec2-public-dns.png)